 He made the connection between modern great whites and C. hubbelli by comparing the physical shapes of shark teeth to one another.
 While modern white sharks have serrations on their teeth for consuming marine mammals, mako sharks do not have serrations because they primarily feed on fish.
 Hubbell's white shark has coarse serrations indicative of a transition from broad-toothed mako sharks to modern white sharks.

 So the relatives of great whites used to eat more fish, but then switched to a more red meat diet consisting of mammal flesh.

-marine sloth and terrestrial vertebrate species.
+The Pisco Formation in Peru where the shark fossil was found also includes new whale, marine sloth and terrestrial vertebrate species.
 I look forward to hearing more about those finds in future.